CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a comprehensive, well-structured skill with excellent actionability and workflow clarity.
-The multi-pass generation strategy with parallel subagents is clearly documented with specific implementation details.
-The main weakness is verbosity - some sections could be tightened, and there's repetition between the workflow descriptions and anti-patterns.
-The skill would benefit from trimming redundant explanations while preserving the concrete guidance.
+The multi-pass generation strategy with parallel subagents is thoroughly documented with concrete implementation details.
+The main weakness is verbosity - some concepts are explained multiple times and certain sections could be more concise while maintaining clarity.

 Suggestions